ReznoRMichael/hollow-knight-completion-check/README.md

   ✅ Added Secret data information at the bottom of the tool.

   — **(New) Game Status** additions:
-  ✅ addition: Detailed Extended Completion.
-Shows the true game completion by counting basically as much as possible in the game and current program version.
+  ✅ addition: True Completion.
+Shows the detailed extended game completion by counting basically as much as possible in the game and for the current save and Analyzer version.
+Missable things are not counted, unless you didn't miss them.
+Choices in the save file are taken into account.
+True Completion will most likely expand after adding new things to the Analyzer.

-  — **(New) Hunter's Journal** additions/changes/fixes:
+  — **(New) Hunter's Journal Section** additions/changes/fixes:
   ✅ change + addition: now showing all 146 base entries needed for Keen/True Hunter achievements (with partial completion and number of kills left).
 The most commonly missed entries are shown at the top.
-Entries that are not required are in a separate section: Optional Journal Entries.
+  ✅ addition: Optional Journal Entries.
+All other Hunter's Journal entries that are not required for Keen/True Hunter achievements.
   ✅ fix: Crystal Crawler was actually Glimback before, despite being named CrystalCrawler in the save files.

   — **(New) Godmaster Section** additions:
-  ✅ additions: All Pantheon details.
+  ✅ additions: All Pantheons details.
 Unlocked, Completed, Bindings, Completed with No Damage, All Bindings.
+  ✅ additions: All Hall of Gods bosses.
+Unlocked, Attuned, Ascended, Radiant.
   ✅ additions: Unique Icons for completed Bindings.
+  ✅ additions: Unique Icons for completed bosses in the Hall of Gods (Attuned, Ascended, Radiant).

   — **Hints** changes:
   ✅ change: Made the Hints section stand out more from the rest of the tool.